 - 10/18/21: Research on brain organoids has the potential to both further our understanding of the human brain and to spur advances in the treatment of neurodegenerative disorders and neurological injuries.
 But are these organoids conscious?
 If so, is it ethical to conduct research on them?
 In this podcast episode of BBC Crowd Science, Marnie Chesterton and Sam Baker sit down with Prof. Giulio Tononi and others to discuss scientific and ethical issues that arise in the context of cutting-edge research on organoids.

 - 8/25/21: Can we measure consciousness in unresponsive patients with brain injuries?
 If so, how?
-In this article, MIT Technology Review’s Russ Jaskalian discusses CSC collaborator Dr. Marcello Massimini’s pioneering work on measuring consciousness and how it relates to the integrated information theory of consciousness.
+In this article, MIT Technology Review’s Russ Jaskalian discusses CSC collaborator Dr. Marcello Massimini’s pioneering work on measuring consciousness and how it relates to integrated information theory.

 - 8/25/21: In this article in the MIT Technology Review, Dr. Christof Koch discusses the integrated information theory of consciousness, its panpsychist implications and how such implications can be tested.

 - 4/25/21: In this short article, author David Crookes interviews researcher Johannes Kleiner about panpsychism and about using the tools of the integrated information theory to understand whether systems are conscious.

 - 4/17/21: In this article, author Eric Beyer discusses whether artificial consciousness is possible and what IIT has to say about the issue.

 - 4/5/21: In the article ‘Minds without brains?’, author John Farrell of Mind Matters News discusses concerns about AI and what IIT has to say about the possibility of artificial consciousness.

 - 4/4/21: A new article in Mind Matters News discusses IIT and Panpsychism.